hotosm/pdc-documentation/content/en/pages/01-OSM-Field-Surveyor-Guideliness/01-Metodologi-Pengumpulan-Data/01_Metodologi_Pengumpulan_Data.md

 ---
-title: Data Collecting Methodology
+title: Data Collection Methodology
 weight: 1
 ---

 **Objectives:**
-*   Understand Data Collecting Preparation
+*   Understand Data Collection Preparation
-*   Understand Data Collecting Workflow
+*   Understand Data Collection Workflow
-*   Knowing Tools that used in Data Collecting
+*   Knowing Tools that used in Data Collection
 *   Understand How to Collect Data in the Field

 Data collecting or commonly known as field survey is an important aspect in mapping activity especially in disaster management.
 Even though technology advancement nowadays such as aerial and satellite imagery is capable to help us to map remotely, there are some information that only can get by going to the mapping area.
 Therefore, field survey is the only option which can help us to get some specific information that we need.